mccright/PythonStuff/otherNotes.md

 * tplot for creating text-based graphs -- for visualizing data to the terminal or log files. [https://github.com/JeroenDelcour/tplot](https://github.com/JeroenDelcour/tplot)

+### Graphing in general when investigating and exploring
+* "#04 | Data Visualization in Python."
+Using matplotlib, seaborn and plotly. [https://blog.resolvingpython.com/04-data-visualization-in-python](https://blog.resolvingpython.com/04-data-visualization-in-python)
+* "Three Solutions to ScatterPlot." [https://blog.resolvingpython.com/you-need-to-have-flexible-thinking-when-programming](https://blog.resolvingpython.com/you-need-to-have-flexible-thinking-when-programming)
+* "How to Analyze Data through Visualization -- Understand how Data Visualization can help to analyse patterns that may result in a Linear Regression model." [https://blog.resolvingpython.com/how-to-analyze-data-through-visualization](https://blog.resolvingpython.com/how-to-analyze-data-through-visualization)

 ### Single Sign On (SSO) Support
 * In a JupyterHub environment, experiment with OAuthenticator [https://github.com/jupyterhub/oauthenticator](https://github.com/jupyterhub/oauthenticator)